-- 1. The library provides the following minimum square feet of library space per capita: Class I & II .7 square foot per capita; Class III .6 square foot per capita; Class IV & V .5 square foot per capita; Class VI .4 square foot per capita.
-The requirement may be waived for libraries in the process of increasing facility size. - 2.
+- 1. The library follow ALA guidelines on building size. - 2.
 The library's internal lighting meets Institute of Electrical and Electronic Engineers standards of 35-foot candles at floor level. - 3.
 The library provides separate areas for children's services, collections and activities and for teen services, collections and activities. - 4.
 The library has a budget for capital improvements.